For this article, our team reviewed 8 articles, considered a dozen brands and spent a total of 15 hours in researching and writing.

 |The Scrumptious Side||One Size||$100||3-year limited|

 1. Amerisleep’s Comfort Classic

 The Comfort Classic pillow by Amerisleep topped our list as our favorite side sleeper pillow.
 With Amerisleep’s plant-based Bio-Pur® filling, this pillow is light and supportive while offering excellent comfort to sleepers.
 Another advantage to Bio-Pur® is its open-cell structure, promoting airflow and cooling.
-Also, the Comfort Classic is encased in a Celliant®-infused cover to help regulate body heat at night.
+Also, the Comfort Classic is encased in a lightweight, breathable cover to help air flow freely throughout the pillow.
 Further, Amerisleep offers a 100-night sleep trial, so if you don’t love it, you’ll receive a full refund.

 2. Parachute Home Down

 As a down pillow, Parachute created an excellent pillow that offers great support for side sleepers.
 The Parachute Home Down comes in Standard and King sizes, with a choice of density of soft, medium, or firm.
 This plush pillow is encased in a sateen cotton shell.
 On top of their 3-year warranty, Parachute also offers a 60-day trial, where if you’re not satisfied with their pillow, you can return it for a full refund.